Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 1. Training your own ML algorithm would be faster than writting the software.

 2. Start creating or using MLs without data analysis.
+- It is necessary a Data Strategy first before a Machine Learning strategy.
+- "There is no Machine Learning without data, and there is no Machine Learning success without good data" by Robie Allen
 3. Assume the data is ready to use.
 - If you can't make a histogram chart of your data neither can your ML.
 This is because most MLs are usually making many plots and performing regression on them.